impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 (stopping here for the day; 47818 words)

-The trouble is, there's no documentation on how hooks are used, and (so far, at least), the only command we've seen which takes advantage of hooks [simply `source`s the hook files related to that command](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-exec#L36):
+The trouble is, there's no documentation on how hooks are used, and (so far, at least), the only command we've seen which takes advantage of hooks [simply `source`s the hook files related to that command](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-exec#L36){:target="_blank" rel="noopener"}:

 ```
 IFS=$'\n' scripts=(`rbenv-hooks exec`)